Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| A diversified, loyal client base reduces revenue risk.
-Over-reliance on a few customers or the owner’s personal relationships creates fragility that buyers and lenders immediately discount. |
+A diversified, loyal client base reduces revenue risk.
+Over-reliance on a few customers or the owner’s personal relationships creates fragility that buyers and lenders immediately discount.
+If the client base doesn’t know who the owner is then the clients don’t have a relationship with the owners that could impede a sale.
+This is a wonderful thing and shows business strength. |

 | Factor 14.
 Supply Chain |